Coffee Culture in Italy

 • For an everyday mocha I reduce the sugar and milk, sometimes by up to half, as I usually drink my coffee black, and it makes it less indulgent.

 • You can substitute store-bought chocolate syrup for the homemade and use instant coffee instead of brewing, if you wish!
-I think the flavor will always be superior when you make things from scratch, or in this instance, use good and fresh coffee instead of instant!
+I think the flavor will always be superior when you make things from scratch, or in this instance, use good, fresh coffee instead of instant!

-• Of course, you don’t have to use vanilla ice cream, you could use chocolate or moose tracks or heck, coffee ice cream!
-Whatever you like.
+• Of course, you don’t have to use vanilla ice cream, you could use chocolate or moose tracks or hey, coffee ice cream!

 • When serving, you can choose to pour the whole recipe’s worth of punch into a punch bowl with ice cream, or, for smaller or longer parties, start with just a portion of the punch and ice cream, keeping the remainder in the fridge and freezer, respectively, so by the end the punch isn’t warm and the ice cream long melted.